CSS Tip: Hamburger Menus without Javascript

 There is several ways to hide content from the user, namely:

-• display:none: Your standard way of hiding content from the user.
-Unless the client has no CSS support, the element will be hidden completely.
+: Your standard way of hiding content from the user.
+Unless the client has no CSS support, the element will be hidden completely.- the

-• the .visually-hidden class from bootstrap: It will not display the element, but assistive technologies will still be able to read and interact with the element.
+class from bootstrap: It will not display the element, but assistive technologies will still be able to read and interact with the element. - the

 Due to how screen readers, for example, treat the website as a 1-Dimensional stream of words, it will be difficult for the user to notice what effect checking a checkbox will have on the rest of the site.